 The federal government has, for decades, helped conserve, restore and manage large natural landscapes.
 And this work is vital because public lands:

-Safeguard our traditions of hunting, fishing and other outdoor recreation.
+- Safeguard our traditions of hunting, fishing and other outdoor recreation by maintaining and increasing access to these landscapes.

-One of the best tools for this is the Land and Water Conservation Fund.
+One of the best tools to strengthen our public lands and ensure they are accessible to all Americans is the Land and Water Conservation Fund.
 The Great American Outdoors Act, signed into law in 2020, provides mandatory funding for LWCF at no less than $900 million a year.
 And this funding comes entirely from the proceeds from offshore oil and gas leasing.
 None of this money comes from American taxpayers.
-LWCF is a popular program that does not need to be reformed.
+LWCF has an incredibly successful history but it needs support from Congress and the Administration for full implementation.